 A new report confirms that smokers and those exposed to secondhand smoke have an increased risk for developing type 2 diabetes.

 Researchers from the Harvard T.H.
-Chan School of Public Health, Huazhong University of Science and Technology in China, and the National University of Singapore published the report in The Lancet Diabetes & Endocrinology.
+Chan School of Public Health, Huazhong University of Science and Technology in China, and the National University of Singapore published the report in

 They conducted a meta-analysis of 88 previous studies on the link between smoking and type 2 diabetes risk, examining data from almost 6 million study participants.